raghav2130/Console__cpp-s/README.md

 This is a console version just run the executable (**.exe**) created by IDE or compile the code and then run **.exe** file.

-I Wanted dive into some projects, after learning some basic c++.
+I wanted to dive into some projects, after learning some basic cpp.
 Then one of My classmate asked me to make a snake game with a tutorial on youtube.
 And here are the results in front of you.

-Problems i wanna solve
--   self kill
--   wall distortion
--   spawning of fruit behind tail
 ## 🎮 How to Play

 If it's a console game so you only need to run the executable file. use the W, A, S and D keys to play press G key to quit.

-To change the speed change the sleep value in the Main function.
+To change the speed by changing the sleep value in the Main function.

 To remove the dimentional wall and put normal wall.
 - comment out lines form 162 to 169.